The Local-well-posedness of the relativistic Vlasov-Maxwell-Landau system with the specular reflection boundary condition: Proof of Theorem

 \begin{proof}[Proof of Theorem \ref{theorem 5.1}] We note that the uniqueness follows directly from the above lemma.

 The existence is proved by passing to the limit in the iteration scheme \eqref{eq5.1}-\eqref{eq5.1.0.1}.
-Since the argument is standard (see, for example, \cite{KGH_20}), we will not present it here but point out major steps. \begin{enumerate} \item By Proposition \ref{proposition 5.2}, the sequence $[f^n, \bE^n, \bB^n]$ is well-defined and $y_{f_n} (T) < \varepsilon$ for each $n$.
-By Lemma \ref{lemma 8.1}, $f^n$ is Cauchy in $L_{\infty}^t L_2^{x, p} \cap L_2^{t, x, p}$, and $[\bE^n, \bB^n]$ is Cauchy in the space $L_{\infty}^t L_2^x \cap L_2^{t, x}$, and hence, $[f^n, \bE^n, \bB^n]$ converge to some $[f, \bE, \bB]$. \item By using Green's identity \eqref{eqC.1.1}, we write down the weak formulation of the system with a test function $\phi \in C^{\infty}_0 (\bR^3)$.
+Since the argument is standard (see, for example, \cite{KGH_20}), we will not present it here but point out major steps. \begin{enumerate} \item By Proposition \ref{proposition 7.2}, the sequence $[f^n, \bE^n, \bB^n], n \ge 1,$ is well-defined, and by \eqref{eq5.2.4.1} in Proposition \ref{proposition 5.2}, one has $y_{f_n} (T) < \varepsilon_{ 0 }$ for each $n$.
+By \eqref{eq8.1.0} in Lemma \ref{lemma 8.1}, the sequence $\partial_t^k f^n, k \le m,$ is Cauchy in $L_{\infty}^t L_2^{x, p} \cap L_2^{t, x} W^1_2 (\bR^3)$, and $[\bE^n, \bB^n], n \ge 1,$ is a Cauchy sequence in the space $L_{\infty}^t L_2^x$, and hence, $[f^n, \bE^n, \bB^n]$ converge to some $[f, \bE, \bB]$.
+In addition, using \eqref{eq8.1.0} again, we conclude that all the temporal derivatives up to order $m$ also converge. \item By using Green's identity \eqref{eqC.5.1}, we write down the weak formulation of the system with a test function $\phi$ satisfying \eqref{eq27.2.1} - \eqref{eq27.2.3}.
 Due to the uniform in $n$ estimates in Proposition \ref{proposition 5.2} and the fact that $f_n$ converges to $f$, we may pass to the limit in the weak formulation.
 In particular, one needs to use Lemma \ref{lemma 8.1} to pass to the limit in the integrals involving the Lorentz and collisional terms.